Meme: Dawkins

-After Dawkins: The Role of Physical Media
+After Dawkins: Role of physical media

 Initially, Dawkins did not seriously give context to the material of memetics.
 He considered a meme to be an idea, and thus a mental concept.
 However, from Dawkins' initial conception, it is how a medium might function in relation to the meme which has garnered the most attention.
 For example, David Hull suggested that while memes might exist as Dawkins conceives of them, he finds it important to suggest that instead of determining them as idea "replicators" (i.e. mind-determinant influences) one might notice that the medium itself has an influence in the meme's evolutionary outcomes.
 Thus, he refers to the medium as an "interactor" to avoid this determinism.
 Alternatively, Daniel Dennett suggests that the medium and the idea are not distinct in that memes only exist because of their medium.
 Dennett argued this in order to remain consistent with his denial of qualia and the notion of materially deterministic evolution which was consistent with Dawkins' account.
-A particularly more divergent theory is that of Limor Shifman, a communication and media scholar of "Internet Memetics."
+A particularly more divergent theory is that of Limor Shifman, a communication and media scholar of "Internet memetics".
 She argues that any memetic argument which claims the distinction between the meme and the meme-vehicle (i.e. the meme's medium) are empirically observable is mistaken from the offset.
-Shifman claims to be following a similar theoretical direction as Susan Blackmore, however her attention to the media surrounding Internet culture has enabled Internet Memetic research to depart in empirical interests from previous memetic goals.
+Shifman claims to be following a similar theoretical direction as Susan Blackmore; however, her attention to the media surrounding Internet culture has enabled Internet memetic research to depart in empirical interests from previous memetic goals.
 Regardless of Internet Memetic's divergence in theoretical interests, it plays a significant role in theorizing and empirically investigating the connection between cultural ideologies, behaviors, and their mediation processes.